RaspberryPOS/backend/README.md

 - Run `prisma migrate reset` to reset development database
 - Run `yarn prisma studio` to launch Prisma Visual DB viewer

+### Prisma DB dev commands

+- Run `npx prisma migrate dev --name <name>` if a change to schema has been done and it neesd to be captured for a migration